MirjaLagerwaard/ProgrammeerprojectData/REPORT.md

 ##CHALLENGES

 * Scraping the data

 I had some difficulties with scraping the webpage of the Syrian Archive.
 I had to scrape multiple pages which I never did before.
 Later in the process I found out that I also had to scrape the latitude and longitude of each incident to place circles on the map of Syria.
 I had to change my Python script and scrape the website again.
 When I placed the circles on the map, I found out that something went wrong with scraping the website.
 Some incidents were scraped twice.
 I did not find a bug in my Python script but when I runned the scraper.py script again the problem was solved.

 * Timeslider

 I had difficulties with implementing a timeslider, which made me decide to make timebuttons instead.
 This was a lot easier to implement and the functionality is the same.

 * Calendar Heatmap

 During the process of linking the map of Syria with the calendar heatmap I found out that I had to change the way I implemented the tooltip of my calendar heatmap.
-While hovering over the cirles on the map, the tooltip of the calendar view appeared but on the wrong location of the screen.
+While hovering over the cirles on the map, the tooltip of the calendar heatmap appeared but on the wrong location of the screen.
 The location of tooltip I used was relative to the location of the cursor, but I had to change this to the location of the corresponding rectangle in the calendar heatmap.
-I used an outdatet version of d3tip.js and after using the newest version the bug was solved.
+I used an outdatet version of d3tip.js and after updating this to the newest version the bug was solved.

 * Map

+In the Syrian Archive are incidents included where the latitude and/or longitude are not available.
+This is a problem for the map of Syria, because you need the coördinates of an incident to place a circle on the map of Syria.
+For this reason I was forced to not display these incidents on the map.
+Another problem with the map of Syria was that there were incidents with exactly the same coördinates, which will result into two circles on the same location in the map.
+When you want to hover or click on these incidents, you will only be able to reached the circle which is on top of the other.
+To solve this problem I have chosen to change the

-One of the biggest problems I had with the map of Syria stippen die geen latitude en/of longitude hebben + stippen met exact dezelfde coordinaten,  Ik ben erachter gekomen dat er nog een bug in mijn map zit...
+ stippen die geen latitude en/of longitude hebben + stippen met exact dezelfde coordinaten,  Ik ben erachter gekomen dat er nog een bug in mijn map zit...
 Ze hebben in de database van meerdere notaties gebruik gemaakt om coördinaten aan te geven.
 Ik heb dit weekend dus tijd besteed om mijn python script (makedatamap.py) aan te passen, zodat deze coördinaten omgezet worden naar de juiste notatie.
 Daarbij is deze bug opgelost.

  Problemen gehad met de tooltip omdat google kut is